-JGH Consulting LLC Request for a PILOT

-Casa Del Rey- 111 Oneida
+RE: JGH Consulting LLC Request for a PILOT - First Reading of Ordinance Casa del Rey- 111 Oneida

 JGH Consulting, LLC has requested a payment in lieu of taxes (PILOT) ordinance for the proposed Casa Del Rey located at 111 Oneida from the City.
 This PILOT request is at 6% of contract rents.
 The duration of the PILOT is equal to the duration of the mortgage.